New Providence Wharf

+Fires

 May 2021 fire

 On 7 May 2021, the ACM-clad building, New Providence Block A-E, at New Providence Wharf suffered a major fire.
 The blaze affected parts of the 8th, 9th and 10th floors of Block D, and resulted in two people being taken to hospital, plus the evacuation of 42 people.
 Ballymore said the ACM played no part in the blaze.

 A London Fire Brigade report about the fire revealed serious safety failings.
 It said the fire started in a fuse board in an 8th floor flat, and then spread outside via timber decking.
 A faulty ventilation system meant the building acted like a "broken chimney" while escape routes filled with smoke.
 LFB deputy commissioner Richard Mills said "The New Providence Wharf fire needs to be an urgent wake-up call to all building owners and managers. ...
 It is too late to wait for a fire to see if [fire safety solutions] work."

+August 2024 fire

+On 26 August 2024, a fire broke out on the 25th floor of Charrington Tower, destroying half of an apartment and its balcony.